-This seems to have effectively countered the attack and not expose any vuln.
-Of course, if you’ve been reading this blog for any length of time, you’ll know this trope of deceitful appearances always leads to a vuln.
-That which seems secure shatters under scrutiny.
+This seems to have effectively countered the attack.
+Of course, if you’ve been reading this blog for a while, you’ll suspect this initial countermeasure won’t hold up – that which seems secure shatters under scrutiny.

-The developers knew that an attacker might try to inject a closing
+The developers worried that an attacker might try to inject a closing

 And it could be bypassed by just a few characters.